cleanbell2/-BCDSI-is-a-reflex-not-a-command.-/README.md

 ## 📜 License

-This project is proprietary software designed by Bell & Echo.
-All rights reserved.
+This project is proprietary software designed by Bell All rights reserved.